NioTheFirst/ScType/run_results/README.md

 2) [FPP], which stands for a propogation of a False Positive Warning.

-3) [TP, {number}], which stands for the frist instance of a True Positive Warning, along with the index of the true positive in the true positive list below.
+3) [TP, {number}], which stands for the first instance of a True Positive Warning, along with the index of the true positive in the true positive list below.

 4) [TPP, {number}], which stands for a propogation of a True Positive Warning, along with the index of the true positive in the true positive list below.